Isangeles/mural/README.md

 [Burn](https://github.com/Isangeles/burn) CI handles commands execution.

 Additionally to Burn tools, Mural implements gui tools to manage game GUI.
-You can access CI by the dropdown console in the main menu or chat window in HUD, both accessible by pressing '`'(grave).
+You can access CI by the dropdown console in the main menu(accessible by pressing '`'(grave)) or chat window in HUD.

 Note: all commands entered in HUD chat window must be prefixed by '$' character.